hewman82/text-editor/README.md

   To install the source code and run the app locally, clone the github repo and run npm install in the terminal.

   ## Usage

+  Visit the deployed page through the project link to try out the editor.
+Install to your desktop by clicking the install button.
-  Start the application with npm start and visit localHost port 3000 in the browser.
+  When running the app locally, start the application with npm start and visit localHost port 3000 in the browser.
 Install the app to your desktop by clicking the install button.

   ## Contributing